VaniaTominc/GA-Project-04/README.md

 I originally intended to create ```Basket``` as another app in the back-end and connect it to the main truffle app.
 After I suggested this idea to the instructors, they told me it would be too easy for me, and I should aim to achieve the same functionality with the front-end instead.
 Here, however, I began to face problems that I could easily solve if I had more time.

-To hackle my problem, I added the "quantity" and "cart" fields inside my truffles ```model.py```.
+To tackle my problem, I added the "quantity" and "cart" fields inside my truffles ```model.py```.
 The first one got the value of 1, the second one was set to false.
 Because I wanted to check if my code would work, I originally used the GET request of all products and added buttons for **add**, **remove**, **increase**, **decrease** and the final **sum**.
 My initial code worked, the only issue I had was when the page was refreshed, all data was deleted.
 After reading the documentation, I figured it would be necessary to use localstorage to sort the problem of my "disappearing" data.
 I also decided to use a GET request for one product.
 In other words, if a customer views a particular product, he can click on the add button, and the product then appears inside the basket.
 Since I was unable to 100% imitate the previous logic to the new component, I changed my initial working code, which unfortunately slightly broke my code.

 What is the problem?